 It may take weeks of treatment before kidney function returns to normal.

 How do you protect your dog from antifreeze poisoning in winter months?
-Let us know in the comments below.
+Do you have any tips for other pet parents?
+Let us know in the comments below!